 As the big boss, what happens to the telomere explains many other theories of aging.
 Some of these theories you may have heard of before: wear and tear, somatic theory, antioxidant theory, and mitochondrial theory of aging to name a few.
 The telomere theory of aging unifies all of them.

-But like any powerhouse or furnace they can go on “overload”, melt down and literally cause the cell to explode via this p53 activated “death pathway”.
+But like any powerhouse or furnace they can go on “overload,” melt down and literally cause the cell to explode via this p53 activated “death pathway.”
 In less dramatic fashion the mitochondria can leak toxic chemicals (free radicals from leaky mitochondrial walls) into the rest of the cell and cause a “slow death.”

-Short or broken telomeres (as happen in aging) require the enzyme telomerase to fix them, and this enzyme is effectively “turned off” in almost all human cells.
-Since it can’t be repaired the telomere keeps getting shorter and eventually causes the cell to die a slow death or explode via the p53 death pathway.
+Short or broken telomeres (as happen in aging) however require the enzyme telomerase to fix them, and this enzyme is effectively “turned off” in almost all human cells.
+Since it can’t be repaired the telomere keeps getting shorter and eventually this causes the cell to die a slow death or explode via the p53 death pathway.

-For most people this was pretty powerful but not everyone was convinced that telomeres deserved the starring role in the aging process.
+For most people this was a pretty powerful revelation, but not everyone was convinced that telomeres deserved the starring role in the aging process.
 Some people thought the mitochondria caused the telomeres to shorten instead of vice versa.

-Last week another group of scientists from the Dana-Farber Cancer Institute showed that short telomeres are the cause of things that happen inside the mitochondria like mutations in their DNA (mitochondrial DNA is totally separate from regular cellular DNA).
+Another group of scientists from the Dana-Farber Cancer Institute showed that short telomeres are the cause of things that happen inside the mitochondria like mutations in their DNA (mitochondrial DNA is totally separate from regular cellular DNA).
 They also established a direct link between the telomere and all the major functions of the mitochondria cellular powerhouses.

 Dr Passos and the researchers from the Dana-Farber Institute both found that cell death is often orchestrated by massive leakage of free radicals from the mitochondria, which is controlled by telomere length.
 Thus the telomere seems to be a master director of the mitochondrial cellular powerhouses, not the other way around.

 Now add this to what we already knew: long and healthy telomeres were needed for the health of our DNA.
-They keep our DNA from “unraveling”.
+They keep our DNA from “unraveling.”

 So what does it all mean?
 It means that we have a clearer understanding of how telomeres not only cause aging but why they seem to be AT THE CENTER of all the other theories and pathways that have been advanced to explain the disease I call aging and most of the diseases others associate with the condition they call aging.

 More importantly keeping the telomeres long and healthy instead of short and sickly is looking like something we all should do to stay young and healthy ourselves!

-I hope you understand how important the latest findings are because even more than scientific understanding we have the tools to start slowing down and reversing aging right now.
+I hope you understand how important these findings are because even more than scientific understanding we have the tools to start slowing down and reversing aging right now.
 This in turn will get rid of a lot of those signs and symptoms, forgetfulness, loss of energy, loss of sex drive, loss of muscle mass and gain of fat, etc. I listed above.